The Bankrate promise

 When to refinance a business loan

-- Personal and business credit scores have improved
+- Have my personal and business credit scores improved?

 How to refinance a business loan

-Review and confirm your remaining loan balance to determine how much you need to pay off the existing business loan.
+Review and confirm your remaining loan balance to determine how much you still owe.
+At the same time, request a payoff quote.
+This is the amount you need to pay off the existing business loan, including interest that will accrue on the principal between the quote and the payoff date.

 - Accounts receivable and accounts payable